genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 #### Binary

-Useful for its simplicity, encode the binary data directly in the request body.
+Useful for its simplicity, encodes the binary data directly in the request body.
 Set the request with the associated `Content-Type` header to indicate the type of data being sent (e.g., `application/pdf`, `text/plain`).

 It is mandatory to set a `filename` header value with the document name and extension.
 For example: